-- Collect basic patient information from the physician or a designate (Note: the physician or designate must clearly express the urgency of the case, including whether it is Life or Limb) - Use the Provincial Hospital Resource System (PHRS) inventory to determine where the required resources are available and to contact a physician specialist to provide a consultation (Note: consultations are provided by on-call specialists working in Ontario hospitals and are not employed by CritiCall Ontario) - Facilitate a physician-to-physician telephone consultation so the physicians can work together to make clinical decisions about the patient's care (Note: Call Agents do not relay clinical information between physicians) - Effective December 9, 2015, assist with transport coordination for Confirmed "Life or Limb" cases only
+- Collect basic patient information from the physician or a designate (Note: the physician or designate must clearly express the urgency of the case, including whether it is Life or Limb) - Use the Provincial Hospital Resource System (PHRS) inventory to determine where the required resources are available and to contact a physician specialist to provide a consultation (Note: consultations are provided by on-call specialists working in Ontario hospitals and are not employed by CritiCall Ontario) - Facilitate a physician-to-physician telephone consultation so the physicians can work together to make clinical decisions about the patient's care (Note: Call Agents do not relay clinical information between physicians)

-Case Type/ Issue CritiCall Ontario Contact Guidelines and General Support Life or Limb Cases Contact CritiCall Ontario first if: MOHLTC/LHIN the patient requires emergent care within 4 hours (Life or Limb); or MoHLTC or LHIN required use of CritiCall Ontario Requirements Contact CritiCall Outaria if Urgent Cases Contact CritiCall Ontario if: the patient needs urgent care within 24 hours and the physician is unable to make arrangements outside of CritiCall Ontario for the patient's care Non-Urgent Use existing agreements and contact partner hospitals directly for: Cases/On-Call • non-urgent or non-emergent issues (e.g. closed extremity fractures) Coverage Transport CritiCall Ontario will facilitate transport coordination for: Confirmed "Life or Limb" cases only (CritiCall Ontario will collect additional information from the physician or designate and contact ORNGE or CACC directly) For all other/Non Confirmed Life or Limb cases: the sending physician is responsible for arranging transport by directly contacting the transport provider(s) CritiCall Ontario CritiCall Ontario Medical Associates are employed by CritiCall Ontario to provide Medical Associates assistance with case facilitation.
+Case Type/ Issue CritiCall Ontario Contact Guidelines and General Support Life or Limb Cases Contact CritiCall Ontario first if: MOHLTC/LHIN Requirements the patient requires emergent care within 4 hours (Life or Limb); or MoHLTC or LHIN required use of CritiCall Ontario Urgent Cases Contact CritiCall Ontario if: the patient needs urgent care within 24 hours and the physician is unable to make arrangements outside of CritiCall Ontario for the patient's care Non-Urgent Use existing agreements and contact partner hospitals directly for: Cases/On-Call Coverage non-urgent or non-emergent issues (e.g. closed extremity fractures) Transport CritiCall Ontario will facilitate transport coordination for: Confirmed "Life or Limb" cases only (CritiCall Ontario will collect additional information from the physician or designate and contact ORNGE or CACC directly) For all other/Non Confirmed Life or Limb cases: the sending physician is responsible for arranging transport by directly contacting the transport provider(s) CritiCall Ontario CritiCall Ontario Medical Associates are employed by CritiCall Ontario to provide Medical Associates assistance with case facilitation.
 They do not generally provide clinical consultations.